r-tooling/r4r/README.md

 ### Pre-built binary

-Download one of the r4r binaries from the [release page](https://github.com/r-tooling/r4r/releases).
+Download the r4r binary for your architecture from the [release page](https://github.com/r-tooling/r4r/releases).

 ### Run it on a R code